Furman presents awards at Bell Tower Ball

 University Partnership Award

-Piedmont Natural Gas received the University Partnership Award, which honors an organization or individual who has worked in conjunction with Furman University to meaningfully contribute to the local or broader community by engaging citizens, promoting public scholarship and working for the betterment of society.
+Presented to an organization or individual who has worked in conjunction with Furman to meaningfully contribute to the local or broader community by engaging citizens, promoting public scholarship and working for the betterment of society.

 Honorary Alumni Award